mysql/mysql-utilities/doc/man/mysqlserverinfo.rst

 DESCRIPTION
 -----------

-This utility permits a database administrator to view critical information about a server for use in diagnosing problems.
-The information displayed includes the following:
+This utility displays critical information about a server for use in diagnosing problems.
+The information displayed includes the
+following:

 * Server connection information
 * Version number of the server
-    * Data directory path
+* Data directory path name
-    * Base directory path
+* Base directory path name
-    * Plugin directory path
+* Plugin directory path name
 * Configuration file location and name
-    * Current binary log file
-    * Current binary log position
+* Current binary log coordinates (file name and position)
-    * Current relay log file
-    * Current relay log position
+* Current relay log coordinates (file name and position)

-If you want to see information about an offline server, this utility can be used to see the same information.
-It works by starting the server in a read-only mode.
-You must specify the :option:`--basedir`, :option:`--datadir`, and :option:`--start` options to enable this feature.
-This is so that an offline server is not started accidentally.
+This utility can be used to see the diagnostic information for servers that are running or offline.
+If you want to see information about an offline server, the utility starts server in read-only mode.
+In this case, you must specify the :option:`--basedir`, :option:`--datadir`, and :option:`--start` options to prevent the utility from starting an offline server accidentally.
 Note: Be sure to consider the ramifications of starting a server on the error and similar logs.
 It is best to save this information prior to running this utility on an offline server.

 To specify how to display output, use one of the following values with the :option:`--format` option: